PCB Trace Width vs. Current Table for High Power Designs

 The video below outlines the relevant IPC standards, and it explains how they differ in terms of predictive power and applicability.
 The video also presents some resources for calculating current limits, or the expected trace temperature increase for a given input current.

-PCB Trace Width vs. Current Table
+Developing a PCB Trace Width vs. Current Table For IPC-2152

 The PCB power trace width vs. current table below shows a number of trace widths and corresponding current values that will limit your temperature rise to 10 °C with 1 oz./sq. ft. copper weight.
 This should give you an idea of how to size traces in your PCB.